 There is a limitation to your medical expense deduction, though.
 You may deduct your medical expenses only to the extent it exceeds 10% of your annual adjusted gross income.
 If you're over 65, the threshold is 7.5% of AGI through 2017.

-If you itemize your personal deductions, you can also receive tax relief for your charitable contribution.
+If you itemize your personal deductions, you can also receive tax relief for driving for charity.
 Along with donations, you can deduct any out-of-pocket expenses that are directly related to the use of your car in giving services to charitable organizations.

 You can choose to deduct the actual costs of operating your vehicle for charity purposes.
 This includes the gas, oil and other expenses but does not include repairs, maintenance, depreciation or registration fees.
 You can also use the standard charitable mileage rate of 14 cents per miles.
 As always, you can also include the costs of parking and tolls related to charity miles.